chelseasams/xlfisk/schedule.md

 #### Goals

+1. Debrief of Fisk presentation and discussion of client feedback
-1. Collaboratively design a mobile first prototype on paper (with design notes [colors, labels, descriptions, etc.]) to prep for "deciding in the browser" with HTML/CSS
+2. Collaboratively design a mobile first prototype on paper (with design notes [colors, labels, descriptions, etc.]) to prep for "deciding in the browser" with HTML/CSS

 #### In Class